jolizbish/landingPage/README.md

 Required:
 ---------
- - it should work and look the same (as much as possible) in most modern browsers and devices (e.g. iPhone)
- - main background may change color (e.g. become green instead of blue)
- - "Even more savings" may be changed to a different copy
+ [ ] it should work and look the same (as much as possible) in most modern browsers and devices (e.g. iPhone) [x] main background may change color (e.g. become green instead of blue) [x] "Even more savings" may be changed to a different copy <--- I don't see this on here?
- - Form validation: not empty name, valid phone and email
+ [ ] Form validation: not empty name, valid phone and email

 Optional:
 ---------